BigelowLab/tetramers/README.md

  + Output a variety of files where `name` is from the input file.

-   - Normalized tetramer frequency table, `name-counts.csv`
+   - Original FASTA sequence, `name.fasta`

+  - Principal component values, `name-tetramer-PC.csv.gz`

-   - Principal components and loadings, `name-loading.csv`
+  - Principla component loadings, `name-tetramer-loading.csv.gz`

-   - PCA plots, `name-outliers.pdf`

-   - Outlier window contigs, `name-outliers.fasta`
+  - Listing of contigs where tetramer analysis failed,  `name-tetramer-fail.csv`

+  - Listing of  `name-tetramer-counts.csv.gz`

-   - blastn output, `name-outliers.xml`
+  - Blast output, `name-outliers.xml`

-   - a listing of failed contigs, `name-failed.csv`
+  - Sequence data for outliers (fed to blast), `name-outliers.fasta`

+  - Table of info about outliers, `name-outliers.csv`

+  - Metadata, `name-info.yaml`

+   - PCA plots, `name-WINDOW-STEP-PC.pdf` (where WINDOW and STEP are integers)